xinkjs/xink/README.md

 ## Developer Hooks

-You can define hooks for each route, which are run for any valid method for the route.
+You can define hooks for each route, with the `HOOKS` export.
+They are run for any configured method for a route, including the `default` export.
 They are called after global middleware but before the route handler.
 Validation also happens before they are called, so you have access to validated data (see next section).

 - Have access to `Request`.
 - Do not have access to `Response`.
 - Must return either `null` or `event`.
-If `event` is changed, it needs to be returned in order to access to it in handlers.
+If `event` is changed, it needs to be returned in order to access it in handlers.
 - Functions can be sync or async.
 - Are not guaranteed to run in any particular order.